Updated for Warlords of Draenor

 There are a variety of heirloom items available.
 Some or bought through your high level guild, others with honor points, and so on.
 They level with you and are as nice as,or better than, same level blue items.
-They will take the same enchants that you can put on any level 1 item.
 Some of them also provide bonus XP.
 Generally you will want to wear the Heirloom instead of any other gear you find during your leveling, until you hit the level cap for that particular item.

 Important note: Some of the heirloom cap at 80, others 85 (such as the helm and cloak you buy from your guild vendor.)
-A very few, such as those dropped in the Siege of Orgrimmar Raid, will cap at a higher level.
+A very few, such as those dropped in the Siege of Orgrimmar Raid, will start at level 90 and cap at level 100.

-Questing over Grinding: Do the quests, grind a bit when you find the right areas. grab all the interesting quests (the ones you want to do) and group them so that you can knock of several at the same time in the same place.
+Questing over Grinding: Do the quests, grind a bit when you find the right areas (for example, mobs are dropping loot that you want.)
+Grab all the interesting quests (the ones you want to do) and group them so that you can knock of several at the same time in the same place.
 Save the city quests until you have a few, then knock them off all at once when you train.
 Grinding (endless mob mashing) is generally only worthwhile if you’re farming something.

 Grinding: There are times when the grinding is good, however.
 Some camps of mobs have a fast respawn rate and you can spend some time there just mob-mashing and practicing your skills.
 This is especially effective if you have rest XP from your stay at the Inn.

 Dungeons: If you have the time and interest and are Ok with groups, then dungeon leveling can add some fast XP.
 Just Queue up for the dungeon finder and go for it.
 You also will get some nice items out of it.

 - Learn to tank.
 Your wait times will be near zero and you will be able to level all the way to 85 without leaving the city.
 You might have to go back and get your fly points and such later.